SaifuddinSaifee/vizal-flash-sale-saif/README.md

    - Implement WebSocket connections for pushing stock updates to connected clients.

 7. Sale Closure:
-   - Automatically close the sale when stock depletes or the scheduled end time is reached.
+   - *(Yet To implemement)* Automatically close the sale when stock depletes or the scheduled end time is reached.
-   - Provide a summary API to get sale statistics after closure.
+   - *(Yet To implemement)* Provide a summary API to get sale statistics after closure.

 8. Error Handling:
    - Implement robust error handling for various scenarios (e.g., out of stock, sale not started, sale ended).